Alzarath/AFModCompiler/README.md

 ### Mod Info

 Mod information is located in the `mod.json` file in the root directory.
+The file is expected to contain a single key-less dictionary value.

 ### Constants